Home HealthTopics Health Centers Reference Library Research

 Several types of health care providers can diagnose and treat fertility problems.

-Gynecologist - The best place to start is the health care provider who takes care of your routine gynecologic care.
+Gynecologic care provider – The best place to start is the health care provider who takes care of your routine gynecologic care.
+This may be a primary care provider, Ob-gyn, or a midwife.
 He or she will either begin the basic evaluation or refer you to someone who does these kinds of evaluations.

-General obstetrician-gynecologist - Most basic fertility evaluations are performed by general obstetrician-gynecologists who have a special interest in fertility treatment.
+General obstetrician-gynecologist – Most basic fertility evaluations are performed by general obstetrician-gynecologists.
 Most of the routine diagnostic tests and basic treatments can be carried out without special equipment or additional training.

 Reproductive endocrinologist - Many communities now have the services of a reproductive endocrinologist.
 This is an obstetrician-gynecologist with additional training in reproductive endocrinology and infertility.
 A large part of their practice is devoted to diagnosing and treating couples with infertility.
 They usually work in conjunction with a specialized laboratory that analyzes and prepares sperm for intra-uterine insemination (IUI) and handles the intricate process of fertilizing eggs and growing embryos for in vitro fertilization (IVF), as discussed below.